-Model verification and validation - (Rinaldi, Jørgensen, Beck, Thomann).
-In addition to the above, Thomann's second key comment concerned the requirement for more detailed verification of existing water quality models.
-Others echoed this sentiment and it will become evident from the concluding statements of the ad hoc Working Groups that it is generally thought desirable to see different models verified and compared against the same field data set.
+Model Verification and Validation (Rinaldi, Jørgensen, Beck, Thomann)

+Thomann's second key comment was that more detailed verification of existing water quality models was needed.
+Others agreed and it will become evident from the concluding statements of the ad hoc working groups that it is thought generally desirable to see different models verified and compared against the same field data set.

-Models for management applications - (Stehfest, Harleman, Rinaldi, Thomann).
-The discussion was not limited by the title of the Workshop and the following subsections will mention in passing a considerable variety of model applications to the solution of management problems.
+Models for Management Applications (Stehfest, Harleman, Rinaldi, Thomann)

+The discussion was not limited by the title of the Workshop and the following subsections mention many model applications to the solution of management problems.
 There was, nevertheless, some debate over the justification for accepting the applied results if the prior verification of the model cannot be demonstrated (Stehfest, Thomann).